tlong314/cmgame/README.md

 game.takeScreenshot(); // take a screenshot of current screen and download it

 game.takeScreenVideo(3000); // take video of current screen for next 3 seconds and download it

+game.stopScreenVideo(); // stops a screen video immediately instead of waiting for its duration to complete

+// This is similar to window.alert (halts the game until closed) but does not block the browser's JS thread.
+// Instead, returns a Promise, that resolves once they close the message. game.alert("Welcome!").then(function() {
+  console.log("OK, I guess they closed the alert");
+});

+// This is similar to window.alert (halts the game until closed) but does not block the browser's JS thread
+// Instead, returns a Promise, that resolves (with true or false) once they close the message. game.confirm("Want to play again?").then(function(clickedOK) {
+  if(clickedOK)
+    restartMyCustomGame(); // or whatever you name your restart });

+// This is similar to window.alert (halts the game until closed) but does not block the browser's JS thread
+// Instead, returns a Promise, that resolves with the user entry once they close the message (or null if they cancel). game.prompt("What is your name?").then(function(entry) {
+  if(entry !== null)
+    game.state.name = entry;
+});

 // Zooms to 90% of normal view.
 Do not change origin while game is zoomed in/out.
 (Still a little buggy in such a case.) game.zoom(0.9);